 She is supportive herself.
 She tries to support me through my current health issues.
 Hopefully, she will be in my corner when I need time to heal from my surgery.
 I celebrate my first year work anniversary on February 23, 2016, which is also my brother's first year work anniversary, as he had to find another job because his previous full time job, of 18 years, was going out of business.
 It is really quite funny, the coincidences in mine and my brother's start dates.
 Especially, now that his wife works for my office.
 However, I surely do adore this female co-worker.
 I hope I get the opportunity to learn more from her.

 I just recently found out that this amazing woman lost one of her two sons when he was just 21 years old.
-He died of Cerebral Palsy, in which my boyfriend has a mild case.
-I mentioned this to my boyfriend, and he said, "we should adopt her."
 Her only remaining son never had children, so she never became a grandmother.
 I guess this might be why she is always so kind enough to take her co-workers out for a meal, in which she has done for me twice.
 One was a couple days ago, which is when I found out about her son's death.
 I, seriously, love this woman.
 She is the most inspiring woman that I have ever met.
 During this meal was when I finally came clean with the fact that I still have had no confirmation as to where my youngest daughter is.
-The fact that I hired a private investigator to find out where my ex-husband and his new wife are at.
+The fact that I hired a private investigator to find out where my ex-husband and his new wife are.
 However, every ounce of my being tells me that all three of my children are stateside, while their father and his new wife are not.
 The whole situation disappoints me every day.
 Apparently, this amazing woman is just as amazed about the things that I have been through as well.

 Pathways to work